FAQ for Tenants

 More details under booking process

-The rule of thumb in Berlin is that your income should be three times higher than your rent.
+The rule of thumb in Berlin is that your income should be three times your rent.
 We absolutely understand that this may not be very realistic at times, and you can very much live a good life in Berlin with 2000€ net income in a 1000€ apartment.
 Talk to us, we will find a solution!

-No. The SCHUFA is a German credit check and will provide us with absolutely no information about what you did in your previous country of reference.
+No. The SCHUFA is a German credit check and will provide us with absolutely no information about what you did in your previous country of residence.
 And if you just arrived in Berlin, it´s an empty piece of paper.
-If you have been here for longer, however, we do appreciate it as it shows us that you understand the German application process - and even though we try to handle things differently, that is a good thing.
+If you have been here for longer, however, we do appreciate it as it shows us that you understand the German application process - and even though we try to handle things differently, that is a positive thing.

 SCHUFA or previous landlord references are not a requirement, but if you can provide them, that helps when we get in contact with the owner to propose you as the new tenant.
 Other than that, we don´t take bribes - let´s leave the crate of beer and the 5-star Google review for when you have moved out and everything went smoothly.